ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 ## CA Certificate path
-The variable "ecas_certificate_path" allows setting the path of the CA certificate of the EU Login server.
-So Eu login module can use it in order to validate content sent from the EU Login server.
+The variable "ecas_certificate_path" contains the path of the CA certificate of the EU Login server.
+The Eu login module can then use it in order to validate content sent from the EU Login server.

 The Eu login module does not need it in order to run but it is nevertheless